shundhammer/qdirstat/README.md

 - 2016-02-02

+  - Fixed a bug where directory names with a colon ":" were cut off when reading a cache file, thus all files and directories below that point could not find their parent directory, so that complete branch was cut off.

   - Much improved performance for treemaps of large directory trees: Now not rebuilding the treemap immediately when the user resizes the window or drags the splitter dividing the main window, but just scheduling an update